kameswari609/petclinic-cicd/readme.md

 <details class="nested">
 <summary>Create GitHub repository</summary><br>
 We will create a GitHub repository for Part One.
 This repository will serve as a central hub for developers to easily interact with the               project and manage their contributions.
 It will also provide a solid anchor for our Jenkins pipeline, ensuring smooth integration and                 continuous deployment processes.
-By utilizing GitHub, we promote collaboration, version control, and transparency within the team,                    enhancing overall productivity and project management.<br> clone this repo: https://github.com/spring-projects/spring-petclinic
+By utilizing GitHub, we promote collaboration, version control, and transparency within the team,                    enhancing overall productivity and project management.<br><br> clone this repo: https://github.com/spring-projects/spring-petclinic
 </details>